 Clay has a magical way of responding to our hands and hearts, and as such, it is a perfect medium for exploring our conscious and unconscious thoughts and ideas, and creating representations of what emerges in the process.

 We might be surprised by what the clay teaches us!

 Location: Class will be held at Anna’s beautiful home studio.
-Location address will be supplied upon registration.
+Location address will be supplied before class date.

 Tuition: $75 (includes clay, glazes and other supplies) Maximum of 7 participants.

 I have been selling my art for more than four decades, but my love of art and the creative process has happily been a major part of my life since I was a child.

 I believe the powerful communication and expression of art enriches both the artist and the public.
 Therefore, I feel that with art making comes not only personal satisfaction but also a sense of responsibility.
 Through art, the artist speaks a universal truth that is often more accessible than other forms of communication.
 I try to speak out about critical and difficult issues facing people and the planet, but also balance this with art that is whimsical and humorous.
 I enjoy the exploration of metaphor and irony in all their permutations.